 What is flexible space?

-Flexible space is usually managed by specialist operators or individual landlords.
-In recent times, we observed that joint ventures or management contracts between landlords and flexible space operators are likely to become more common.
+Flexible space is usually managed by specialist operators or individual landlords, and joint ventures or management contracts between landlords and flexible space operators are becoming increasingly common.

 Flexible space comes in a variety of sizes; it can be open-plan office space, single desks, dedicated desks, small enclosed offices or even entire floors.

 Serviced offices are typically more formal and corporate in nature.
 In contrast to a traditional office, a serviced office is usually a fully-furnished office suite that is set up and ready to go when you move in.
 Serviced offices cater to larger organisations or more established teams.
 However, due to the increasing interest in shared office environments, more and more serviced office operators have also joined the bandwagon of co-working by adopting some of the concepts and designs of a co-working space within their own offices.

 Prior to 2015, the flexible space market was mainly dominated by serviced office operators.
 While the first co-working space was set up in Singapore in 2009, its growth only picked up in recent years.

 Compared to serviced offices, the environment in co-working spaces is livelier and offers more amenities, such as a recreational area, a kitchen, a café or even a mini bar.
 Each co-working space has its own vibe, and the operators go to great lengths to cultivate a unique experience.
 They strive to create a sense of community, drawing inspiration from the unique culture of start-ups, with plenty of breakout areas to facilitate lightbulb moments.
 Co-working spaces typically attract entrepreneurs, freelancers, start-ups and small businesses.